 Ensure that you are aware of the materials that must be recycled.
 Before using this information and the product that it supports, read the IBM Environmental Notices and User Guide on the SAN Volume Controller Documentation CD.

 About this guide

-This guide provides an overview of the IBM System Storage SAN Volume Controller and detailed installation instructions.
+This guide describes the SAN Volume Controller node and provides detailed installation instructions.

 Use this guide to perform the following tasks: